Quantitative Methods for Business, International Edition (with Printed Access Card) 12e

 Dennis J. Sweeney

-Dr. Dennis J. Sweeney is Professor of Quantitative Analysis and Founder of the Center for Productivity Improvement at the University of Cincinnati.
-He earned a B.S.B.A. degree from Drake University and his M.B.A. and D.B.A. degrees from Indiana University, where he was an NDEA Fellow.
-Professor Sweeney has worked in the management science group at Procter & Gamble and has served as visiting professor at Duke University.
-Professor Sweeney has also served as Head of the Department of Quantitative Analysis and as Associate Dean of the College of Business Administration at the University of Cincinnati.
-Professor Sweeney has published more than 30 articles and monographs in the area of management science and statistics.
-The National Science Foundation, IBM, Procter & Gamble, Federated Department Stores, Kroger, and Cincinnati Gas & Electric have funded his research, which has been published in Management Science, Operations Research, Mathematical Programming, Decision Sciences, and other journals.
-Professor Sweeney has co-authored 10 leading texts in the areas of statistics, management science, linear programming, and production and operations management.
+Dr. Dennis J. Sweeney is a textbook author, Professor Emeritus of Quantitative Analysis and founder of the Center for Productivity Improvement at the University of Cincinnati.
+He also served five years as head of the Department of Quantitative Analysis and four years as Associate Dean of the College of Business Administration.
+In addition, he has worked in the management science group at Procter & Gamble and has been a visiting professor at Duke University.
+Professor Sweeney has published more than 30 articles in the area of management science and statistics.
+The National Science Foundation, IBM, Procter & Gamble, Federated Department Stores, Kroger, and Cincinnati Gas & Electric have funded his research, which has been published in MANAGEMENT SCIENCE, OPERATIONS RESEARCH, MATHEMATICAL PROGRAMMING, DECISION SCIENCES, and other journals.
+Dr. Sweeney is the coauthor of ten textbooks in the areas of statistics, management science, linear programming, and production and operations management.
+Born in Des Moines, Iowa, he earned a BS degree from Drake University, graduating summa cum laude.
+He received his MBA and DBA degrees from Indiana University, where he was an NDEA Fellow.

 Thomas A. Williams